fpopic/hmo/lib/gtest-1.8.0/docs/V1_5_AdvancedGuide.md

-To distinguish different instances of the pattern, the first argument to the `INSTANTIATE_TYPED_TEST_CASE_P` macro is a prefix that will be added to the actual test case name.
+To distinguish different instances of the pattern, the first argument to the `INSTANTIATE_TYPED_TEST_CASE_P` macro is a prefix that will be added to the actual test case id.
 Remember to pick unique prefixes for different instances.

 In the special case where the type list contains only one type, you